 "As part of our company's commitment to offering solution-oriented products at accessible price points, we have decided to discontinue the Ivanka Trump Fine Jewelry collection," Ivanka Trump brand president Abigail Klem said in a statement.
 "We will be focusing our efforts on existing and new categories that are most relevant to our loyal customers — including fashion jewelry, which successfully launched last fall with price points that are aligned with the rest of our collection."

-Just like that, out goes the $5,000 rings and in comes her more affordable line, which has earrings and bracelets and necklaces for less than $100.
+Just like that, out go the $5,000 rings, and in comes her more affordable line, which has earrings and bracelets and necklaces for less than $100.

 According to reports, it's not a bad move.
 As Refinery29 reported earlier this month, the average Trump customer is between 25 and 40 years old, and makes between $60,000 to $100,000.